alphagov/gds-tech-learning-pathway/career-path/senior.md

 - Considering resilience, performance, and failure modes when designing systems, and understands how to validate those concerns

-- End to end responsibility on projects of increasing complexity, contributes to common code.
+- End to end responsibility on projects of increasing complexity, contributes to common code

 - Balancing need for precision against deadlines